The installation just hanged during boot. What should I do?

 First, login as root, then add a new user with:

-useradd -m -g users -G audio,video,cdrom,floppy,dialout,wheel -s /bin/bash ''newuser''
+useradd -m -g users -G audio,video,cdrom,floppy,dialout,wheel -s /bin/bash newuser

-Then you should configure your X settings with:
+startx command) works as expected for you.
+If not should configure your X settings with:

 A new file will be created, test is with: